seungchanj94/Seungchan-s-portfolio/team-19-master/README.md

 You can find information on our team, our roles, and our training plan(s) below.

 <h3>Jang, SeungChan (jang27)</h3>
-Main Role: Business Analyst & Web developer
+Main Role: Data Analyst & Web developer

 <ul>
 <li>Training item 1: Through the CodeAcademy, I will learn HTML 5 in order to program the basic structure of the whole website and SQL to understand storing the database. ({two hours per week})</li>